gkgkgkgk/gkgkgkgk/README.md

 ### Hello 👋

-My name is Gavri Kepets, and I am currently a Junior studying Electrical Engineering at The Cooper Union.
+My name is Gavri Kepets, and I am currently a Senior studying Electrical Engineering at The Cooper Union.

 While many of my projects are on here, I also have a small blog that I am working on.